USS Wood (DD-317): History

 Over the next nine and a half years, Wood operated with the Battle Fleet in an active role, while many of her sisters lay in "Red Lead Row" awaiting the call to active service.
 Breaking her local operations off the west coast, Wood participated in Fleet Problems I through IX — the large scale fleet exercises that were held once a year (except in 1924, when three were held) involving most of the Fleet's active units.
 During the course of those maneuvers, she ranged from the Caribbean to the Panama Canal and from Hawaii to the coast of Central America.
 She also ventured as far north as the coast of Alaska.

 A highlight of Woods service in the autumn of 1925 was the cruise with the fleet to Australia as part of Destroyer Division 34.
 The destroyer subsequently took part in the search for the downed PN-9 flying boat.
 In March 1927, during one of the phases of Fleet Problem VII, Wood participated in the search for survivors from the lost German steamship Albatros and later that same year, from 27 June to 16 July, Wood supported American peace-keeping forces ashore on Nicaragua.

 Decommissioned at San Diego on 31 March 1930, Wood was struck from the Navy list on 22 July.
 Her hulk was then sold for scrap on 14 November 1930.

 As of 2005, no other ship in the United States Navy has been named Wood.
-Exchequer was laid down in 1942; renamed Wood in October 1942, but renamed USS Leedstown prior to commissioning.
+A vessel originally named Exchequer was laid down in 1942 and briefly renamed Wood in October 1942 before being renamed USS Leedstown prior to commissioning.